The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 nil in every other situation.

-#2 Updated by Miguel Di Ciurcio Filho over 1 year ago
+#2 Updated by Miguel Di Ciurcio Filho almost 2 years ago

 I think the current code is much more reliable than the old one: